 The tool is a Java program designed to be run in a UNIX environment via the command line.
-The current prototype of the tool is designed to be used the command line.
 The current prototype of the tool is designed to be used with a Virtuoso triple-store only.
 The tool consists of three files and three directories: